FStarLang/steel/README.md

 ## Developer's guide

-If you want to contribute to Steel, Pulse or SteelC code, please read `CONTRIBUTING.md`
+If you want to contribute to Steel or SteelC code, please read `CONTRIBUTING.md`